Gloomhaven: Sequel

 In 2020, Frosthaven was launched as a standalone sequel sold initially via a Kickstarter campaign.
 The campaign raised almost $13 million from over 83,000 backers, making it most-funded campaign for a game on the platform, until it was surpassed by the Cosmere Roleplaying Game in August 2024.
 The game is set in a small northern outpost that mercenaries are struggling to protect.
 Childres changed several aspects of the game's story and setting to address cultural bias.

 Frosthaven was scheduled to ship for Kickstarter backers in September 2022.

 In an article for Smithsonian, freelance contributor James Palmer listed it as one of the best board games of 2022.
 He likened opening boxes over the course of the campaign as "a series of little Christmases", though he cautioned that the game's length was not for the "fainthearted".

+Both Frosthaven and the original Gloomhaven rank in the top 20 games on BoardGameGeek, based on user ratings of the games as of July 2026.